• Skip to primary navigation

 Making Ahead of Time Or Freezing

 To prepare your carrot soufflé ahead of time or to freeze it, simply put the recipe together but hold off baking it!
-Cover in an airtight container and store it in the refrigerator for a day or freeze it up to two months.
+Cover in an airtight container and store it in the refrigerator to bake the next day or freeze it up to two months.
 To bake, thaw or bring dish to room temperature and bake according to the recipe.

 • Sweet Potato Casserole with Pecan Topping